microsoft/TypeScript-Website/packages/handbook-v1/en/Unions and Intersections.md

   | NetworkSuccessState;

 function networkStatus(state: NetworkState): string {
-  // Right now we don't know  which of the three potential
+  // Right now TypeScript does not know which of the three
-  // types state could be.
+  // potential types state could be.

   // Trying to access a property which isn't shared
   // across all types will raise an error state.code;

-  // By switching on state, we can discriminate th switch (state.state) {
+  // By switching on state, TypeScript can narrow the union
+  // down in code flow analysis
+  switch (state.state) {
     case "loading":
       return "Downloading...";
     case "failed":
+      // The type must be NetworkFailedState here,
-      return `Error ${state.code} downloading`;
+      // so accessing the `code` field is safe return `Error ${state.code} downloading`;
     case "success":
-      return `Error ${state.response} downloading`;
+      return `Downloaded ${state.response.title} - ${state.response.summary}`;
   }
 }
 ```